-- Catherine Troisi Special contributor to the American-Statesman
+- By Catherine Troisi Special contributor to the American-Statesman

 Despite tremendous improvements in the 20th century, the U.S. is still far from being the healthiest nation.
 According to a recent Commonwealth Fund report, we spend far more on health care than any other high-income country, but our lives are shorter and less healthy.